fabric8io/fabric8/docs/setupMachine.md

 Now lets setup the **dockerhost** alias that should point to the ip address of boot2docker:

     echo `boot2docker ip 2> /dev/null` dockerhost | sudo tee -a /etc/hosts

+You probably also want to add those 2 entries to your /etc/hosts inside your boot2docker vm.

+    cat /etc/hosts
+    boot2docker ssh
+    sudo vi /etc/hosts

+Now copy/paste those 2 lines you just added and add then to the /etc/hosts on your boot2docker vm.

 ### Testing your setup